Orestas41/weather-prediction-ml-pipeline/README.md

 ## Overview

-This machine learning pipeline trains a model that aims to predict temperature and precipitation for 10 major cities in UK.
-The pipeline pulls data from API, process and tests it, trains and test a model and makes a batch prediction for next weeks weather.
-The trained model is then used to provide predictions using API requests.
+This machine learning pipeline trains a model that aims to predict temperature and precipitation for 10 major cities in the UK.
+The pipeline pulls data from API, processes and tests it, trains and test a model and makes a batch prediction for next weeks weather.

 ## Table of contents